BashGui/easybashgui/docs/install.md

 like `wc`, `type`, `cut` and `bash` and we relies on their important features that `busybox` neither `dash`/`sh` can provide it!
-* **backends (frontends) are not dependencies, but (c)dialog it is!**, we are aware that we need a backend, but "dialog" is the backend that must be placed as a dependency, but since not only, because "cdialog" its the best dependency you must. from its own but it has fewer functionalities in itself, "dialog" is by far compatible with everything created since the beginning of times.
+* **backends (frontends) are not dependencies, but (c)dialog it is!**, we are aware that we need a backend, but `dialog` is the backend that must be placed as a dependency, but since not only, because `cdialog` its the best dependency! from its own but it has fewer functionalities in itself, "dialog" is by far compatible with everything created since the beginning of times.
-* **don't recommend any backend (frontend), it's not necessary!**, not so much package managers have the suggestion part like Debian, but please don't recommend any backend, the EBG must use the already provided one and present in your env ! your project that will inplement EBG will manage those depends and recommends!
+* **don't recommend any backend (frontend), it's not necessary!**, not so much package managers have the suggestion part like Debian, but please don't recommend any backend, the EBG must use the already provided one and present in your env ! your project that will implement EBG will manage those depends and recommends!
-* **follows installation paths** the EBG does not put any file outside of the right place, so please dont change anything!
+* **follows installation paths** the EBG does not put any file outside of the right place, so please don't change anything!
 * **none of the requirements are build requirements!** yeah, EBG it's fully runtime script!